kammce/exception_research/README.md

 can be thrown multiple times without generating additional type info objects.

-**How to fix this for exceptions?** Patch GCC to add support for `-fno-exception-type-names`, which would strip out type info type names when `-fno-rtti` and `-fexceptions` are both being used.
+**How to fix this for exceptions?** Patch GCC to add support for `-fstrip-typeinfo-name`, which would strip out type info type names when `-fno-rtti` and `-fexceptions` are both being used.
 This way, we save a bit more memory when using exceptions and no longer have to be concerned with the length and number of exceptions through.
 IMHO a 32-bit word for each thrown value is a